 And last but not least where money's concerned, bargain fairly.
 Saving an extra dollar on that T-shirt or souvenir will hardly make a dent in your budget, but it can make a huge difference to the seller.
 Once, I was disgusted to witness a shameful exchange in which a well-fed foreigner haggled hard to get a novelty toy for less than half price.
 The saving?
 Fifty measly cents.
-Adding insult to injury, he boasted about to share my experiences and perhaps inspire you to take the plunge and go off the beaten path.
+Adding insult to injury, he boasted about a new adventure.
+Here, I like to share my experiences and perhaps inspire you to take the plunge and go off the beaten path.
 So grab your camera, pack your sense of adventure and bring an open mind.